PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ## System Requirements

-To install Mambaconda you will need a PC that satisfies the following system requirements:
+To install Mambaconda on Linux you will need a PC that satisfies the following system requirements:

 * Ubuntu 22.10, Fedora 37 or Ubuntu 22.04 LTS/Mint 21
 * 6th Generation Intel i5 Processor or Later
 * 8 GB DDR3 RAM or Superior
 * 250 GB SSD or Superior
 * Chromium or Google Chrome Browser

+Alternatively a Mac with a modern version of Mac OS and equivalent hardware specifications can be used.

 The performance will be very poor if these system requirements are not satisfied.